AndergassenLab/Allelome.LINK/README.md

 # 3. Run Allelome.PRO v2.0
-To run Allelome.PRO v2.0 you need to prepare your input files as described below (3.1).
-As soon as you have your sample BAM, the annotation and SNP file you can start the pipeline from the command-line by typing:
+To run Allelome.PRO v2.0, you need to prepare your input files as described below (3.1).
+As soon as you have your sample BAM, the annotation, and SNP file, you can start the pipeline from the command line by typing:

 Usage:
 ```bash
 bash Allelome.PROv2.0.sh -i <input_bam> -a <annotation_file> -s <SNP_file> -o <output_directory> [options]
 ```

-Please make sure that Allelome.PROv2.0.sh is in your PATH or specify the absolute path of the script.
-For all input files we suggest to give full paths and locations.
-Besides the required input flags, you have additional options, stated in the table below.
+Please make sure that Allelome.PROv2.0.sh is in your PATH, or specify the absolute path of the script.
+For all input files, we suggest giving full paths and locations.
+Besides the required input flags, you have additional options, as stated in the table below.

 <br />